toantran201/lr-webpack/README.md

     - No need to fetch the file every time
     - Browser will cache our file by name => Issue user will not receive the new version if we cache the file on browser => Solution: Change the filename each time we deploy new version of code => Webpack auto support

+Notes:
+  - For the case handle common dependencies between multiple page, webpack only separate the common into other bundle file if the size exceed 30kb, otherwise it will include in the page bundle file.